coolansplanet/storyclash/README.md

 ## Test-Project for StoryClash

 I've used a "raw" and "old fasioned" way to create this project (no minify, no babel, no React), just to keep it simple and show the vanilla javascript skills.
-However, I've decided to use ES6.
+However, I've decided to use a bit of ES6.

 In normal circunstances (bigger projects), I use the [BEM](http://getbem.com/naming/) naming convention on CSS classes, but in this case, as it's a small one, I've picked simple names instead.